 When the trail emerges from the forest, the footpath changes from a dirt path to a gravel track.
 The long switchbacks can clearly be seen zigzagging up the side of the mountain.

 At each hairpin turn there is an artistic display of one of the 14 Stations of the Cross and wooden crosses are placed along the path, as well.
 The path is used for pilgrimages to the white cross on top of the hill during religious celebrations.

-Portions of the trail are fairly easy to walk on, allowing hikers to gaze down at the Adriatic Sea and historic city, just keep an eye out for loose stones!
+Portions of the trail are fairly easy to walk on, allowing hikers to gaze down at the Adriatic Sea and the historic city of Dubrovnik, just keep an eye out for loose stones!
 With the shifting perspectives and the changing light, we were stopping every few minutes to snap more photos.

 The trailhead is located northwest of the Old Town, across the main road, Jadranska Cesta.
 There are numerous routes that will lead to the trailhead.
 From the Pile Gate, you can follow these walking directions on Google Maps.
 Note: The trailhead is across the street from the end marker on the map.
 Unfortunately, Google Maps does not recognize the staircase that connects Stolacka Ulica to Jadranska Cesta.

 You need to be prepared when hiking in Dubrovnik, Croatia!

 Walking Shoes – Make sure to wear a good pair of walking shoes to make this trek – save the flip flops for the beach!
 Besides the incline, there are loose rocks on the trail that require decent shoes to get to the top.
 I like these shoes by Columbia and Kris prefers these by Merrell.